 - a smoke and carbon monoxide detector release letter and form

 Strong legal protection for landlords

 Residential tenancy law favours the tenant rather than the landlord.
 No agreement can get round that.
 So as a landlord, the key to letting safely is to have a document that protects your rights as strongly as possible within the framework of the law.
-That is what we provide in our tenancy agreements.
+That is what we provide in our agreements.

 The documents are delivered to you in two Microsoft Word files, so that you can easily edit, print and separate the pages to use when you need them.
 The file format is compatible with most word processing software.
 We can also convert to other formats on request.

 Each document has its own extensive and acclaimed Net Lawman notes.